USS Grampus (SS-207): Construction and commissioning

 Grampus′s keel was laid down by the Electric Boat Company of Groton, Connecticut.
-She was launched on 23 December 1940, sponsored by Mrs. Clark H. Woodward, and commissioned on 23 May 1941 at New London, Connecticut.
+She was launched on December 23, 1940, sponsored by Mrs. Clark H. Woodward, and commissioned on May 23, 1941 at New London, Connecticut.

 Operational history

 Pacific

-After shakedown in Long Island Sound, Grampus sailed to the Caribbean Sea with Grayback (SS-208) on 8 September to conduct a modified war patrol, returning to New London, Connecticut, on 28 September.
-The Japanese attack on Pearl Harbor found Grampus undergoing post-shakedown overhaul at Portsmouth, New Hampshire, but soon ready for war on 22 December, she sailed for the Pacific, reaching Pearl Harbor on 1 February 1942, via the Panama Canal and Mare Island.
+After shakedown in Long Island Sound, Grampus sailed to the Caribbean Sea with Grayback (SS-208) on September 8 to conduct a modified war patrol, returning to New London, Connecticut, on September 28.
+The Japanese attack on Pearl Harbor found Grampus undergoing post-shakedown overhaul at Portsmouth, New Hampshire, but soon ready for war on 22 December, she sailed for the Pacific, reaching Pearl Harbor on February 1, 1942, via the Panama Canal and Mare Island.

-On her first war patrol from 8 February to 4 April 1942, Grampus sank an 8636-ton tanker Kaijo Maru No.2 4 March 1942, the only kill of her short career, and reconnoitered Kwajalein and Wotje atolls, later the scene of bloody but successful landings.
+On her first war patrol from February 8, 1942 to April 4, 1942, Grampus sank an 8636-ton tanker Kaijo Maru No.2 March 4, 1942, the only kill of her short career, and reconnoitered Kwajalein and Wotje atolls, later the scene of bloody but successful landings.
 Grampus second patrol en route to Fremantle, Australia, and her third patrol from that base were marred by a heavy number of antisubmarine patrol craft off Truk Lagoon and poor visibility as heavy rains haunted her path along the Luzon and Mindoro coasts.

-Taking aboard four coast watchers, Grampus sailed from Fremantle on 2 October 1942 for her fourth war patrol.
+Taking aboard four coast watchers, Grampus sailed from Fremantle on October 2, 1942 for her fourth war patrol.
 Despite the presence of Japanese destroyers, she landed the coast watchers on Vella Lavella and Choiseul islands while conducting her patrol.
 This patrol, during the height of the Guadalcanal campaign, took Grampus into waters teeming with Japanese men-of-war.
 She sighted a total of four enemy cruisers and 79 destroyers in five different convoys.
 Although she conducted a series of aggressive attacks on the Japanese ships, receiving 104 depth charges for her work, Grampus was not credited with sinking any ships.
-On 18 October 1942 Grampus even scored a direct hit on the Yura, but the torpedo failed to explode.
-She returned to Australia on 23 November.

-Grampus fifth war patrol, from 14 December 1942 to 19 January 1943, took her across access lanes frequented by Japanese submarines and other ships.
+On October 18, 1942 Grampus even scored a direct hit on the Yura, but the torpedo failed to explode.
+She returned to Australia on November 23.Grampus' fifth war patrol, from December 14, 1942 to January 19, 1943, took her across access lanes frequented by Japanese submarines and other ships.
 Air and water patrol in this area was extremely heavy and although she conducted several daring attacks on the 41 contacts she sighted, Grampus again was denied a kill.